 The graph provides a visual representation of the key factors influencing the professionalization of social work during the period under study.
 One of the most decisive factors was the absence of a Bachelor's degree in Social Work, which created a gap in academic training and weakened the professional recognition of social workers.
-This situation led to a devaluation of the profession within state institutions and limited access to specialized training programs, ultimately affecting professional development and the acquisition of new competencies in the field.

-In the absence of a dedicated university program, many social workers had to pursue training in related disciplines such as Sociology, Psychology, and Sociocultural Management.
+This situation led to a devaluation of the profession In the absence of a dedicated university program, many social workers had to pursue training in related disciplines such as Sociology, Psychology, and Sociocultural Management.
 However, these fields did not provide the specific tools needed for social intervention, resulting in a disconnect between academic training and the actual demands of professional practice.

-This lack of structured education led to academic fragmentation, where social workers acquired knowledge from diverse perspectives without a common intervention model.
+This lack of structured education led to academic fragmentation, where social workers acquired knowledge from diverse perspectives without common intervention а model.
 Consequently, there was a lack of uniformity in professional training, which hindered the implementation of standardized methodological strategies within Cuba's social assistance system.
 Many social workers reported that their work was often improvised, relying on knowledge acquired from other disciplines and on-field experience rather than specialized training.